ashwaniYDV/blog/README.md

 ### Steps to add a blog
 ```
 1) Create a blog
-2) build the hugo site
+2) build the hugo site using "hugo" command
 3) push to github

+Dont forget to build site to avoind github action error.
 ```

 ### Notes